-This international collaboration has grown strong since 2008, and now in 2017, there is a multi-faceted movement to understand and prevent SUDEP.
+This international collaboration has grown strong since 2008, and now in 2018, there is a multi-faceted movement to understand and prevent SUDEP.
 Initiated by families and advocates who were desperate for answers, this movement now includes scientists, clinicians, medical examiners, non-profit organizations, and governmental agencies.
 This broad group of stakeholders has rallied to end sudden death in epilepsy by launching innovative research projects, awareness and educational campaigns, and bereavement support services.

-Progress in the U.S. is supported by a multiday event devoted to epilepsy mortality known as Partners Against Mortality in Epilepsy (PAME).
-The fourth PAME meeting will be held June 14-16, 2018 in Alexandria, Virginia.
+Earlier this year, action in the U.S. featured a multiday event devoted to epilepsy mortality known as Partners Against Mortality in Epilepsy (PAME).
+The fourth PAME meeting took place June 14-16th in Alexandria, Virginia.
 Details about PAME are at http://pame.aesnet.org/.